drojdjou/squareroot.js/tutorials/content/canvas-rendering.md

 ```
 This will and an object to the middle of the stage.
 The {@link SQR.Transform2d} has a number of typical properties to manipulate the position, scale, rotation and transparency of an object, see the API docs for all the details.

-A transform is just a point in space and it has no shape or color, so nothing will be rendered for now.
-What we need to do is it to define what the object looks like.
+A transform is just a point in space and it has no shape or color, so still nothing will be rendered - but we're getting closer.
+What we need to do is it to define what the object looks like in terms of shape and color.

 In 3d the object shape and color is defined by it's geometry and a shader.
 In 2d this is much simpler.
 All it needs is a property called `shape` which is a function that takes the `context` (2d rendering context) as argument and uses it to draw a shape.
 ```